 This is a two-hour examination paper.
 The total number of marks is 120, two thirds of the overall total.
-The paper examines all of the Specification content except those items printed in bold (see also in the lesson Aims and Context), and all of the assessment objectives.
+The paper examines all of the Specification content except those items printed in bold in the 2011 version of the Specification, and all of the assessment objectives.